OliCote/Screens-shot-taker/README.md

 # Screens-shot-taker
-A little  c++ program to take screenshots
+A little autoclicker who's job is to take a screen shot of a certain area and then click on a particular location